-Line 2 - Enter the number of employees who perform administrative and support functions in New York State on each of the dates listed for the 36 months immediately preceding the year in which the investment tax credit is claimed.
+Line 5 - Enter the number of employees who perform administrative and support functions in New York State on each of the dates listed for the 36 months immediately preceding the year in which the EZ-ITC is claimed.
 Add the number of employees for the 36-month period, and divide by the number of such dates (include 0 dates) occurring during the 36-month period, to obtain the average number of employees for the 36-month test period.